SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectorHelp/Connector_help_pages.md

 Also specify the **communication method** if relevant.
 For example: "SOAP calls are used to retrieve the device information.
 SNMP traps can be retrieved when this is enabled on the device."
 In case no data traffic will be seen in the Stream Viewer, you should clearly mention this.

 Make sure you **always specify something in this section**, keeping in mind what users may be looking for when they consult the help page.
-Ask yourself the question, "If a starter who knows nothing at all about this connector goes looking for help about it, what would they need to see?"
+Ask yourself the question, "If someone who knows nothing at all about this connector goes looking for help about it, what would they need to see?"

 For example: